Medical expert of the article

 - Clinical symptoms:

-- intracranial hypertension (transient, often in term);
+- intracranial hypertension (transient, more common in full-term infants);

 - vegetative-visceral disorders.